‘We’re very proud of our Italian heritage,’ says Tommy DeVito’s agent after viral NFL moment | KRDO

 “And I have a ritual when I’m on the road, I talk to my five-year-old daughter before bed so there were actually two calls being made.”

-Social media is awash with “The Sopranos” and “Goodfellas” comparisons, so it seemed fitting that his agent looked as though he had just stepped off the set of a Godfather film.
+Social media is awash with “The Sopranos” and “Goodfellas” comparisons, so it seemed fitting that his agent looked as if he had just stepped off the set of a Godfather film.

 “He looks like Johnny Fontane,” legendary quarterback Peyton Manning said on Monday’s Manningcast, referencing a character from the Godfather series.